Drowsyyyyy/cse15l-lab-reports/lab_report3.md

   - After
     ```java
     static void reverseInPlace(int[] arr) {
-      int[] keep = new int[arr.length];
-      for(int i = 0; i<arr.length; i++) {
+      for(int i = 0; i < arr.length/2; i+=1) {
-        keep[i] = arr[i];
+        int temp = arr[i];
+        arr[i] = arr[arr.length -i -1];
+        arr[arr.length-i-1] = temp;
       }
-      for(int i = 0; i < arr.length; i += 1) {
-        arr[i] = keep[arr.length - i - 1];
     }
-    }
     ```
 5. Briefly describe why the fix addresses the issue.
-  When we try to change the input array to be in reversed order, the previous code has a bug because it is trying to change the input array directly by assigning its value in each index.
-So, we can make another temporary array which contains exactly same elements with the input array.
-Since we are only changing the elements in the input array, the elements in temporary array remain same.
-Now, we can change the elements of the input array by using the temporary array.
+  Since we are changing values of the input array in itself, we need a temporary int variable that stores previous value.
+By this temp variable idea, we can easily swap two values within the input array.
+Swap first and last, second and last-1.
+Keep going until we reach the half of the array which means we finished reversing in place.

 Part2.
 Researching Commands : grep